aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

 # Amazon Managed Service for Apache Flink Application Lifecycle Management with Terraform

-This code sample demonstrates how to use Terraform to control the lifecycle of a Managed Service for Apache Flink (MSF) application using Docker.
+This code sample demonstrates how to use Terraform to control the lifecycle of a Managed Service for Apache Flink application using Docker.
 The process ensures consistent deployment environments and secure handling of AWS credentials.

 ## Architecture overview